aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.charts/chartdatapointcollection/add_data_point_for_bubble_series/_index.md

 ## add_data_point_for_bubble_series {#ichartdatacell-ichartdatacell-ichartdatacell}
 Creates the new data point and adds it to the end of collection.
-            Applicable for series which chartType is one of Bubble subtypes (see also **Aspose.Slides.Charts.ChartTypeCharacterizer.IsChartTypeBubble(Aspose.Slides.Chart.** method).
+            Applicable for series which chartType is one of Bubble subtypes (see also **Aspose.Slides.Charts.ChartTypeCharacterizer.IsChartTypeBubble(Aspose.Slides.Chart** method).

 ### Returns